Apagafuegos/Synapse/docs/MCP_CLIENT_INTEGRATION.md

-# LogLens MCP Client Integration Guide
+# Synapse MCP Client Integration Guide

-**Complete guide for integrating LogLens MCP server with Claude Desktop and other MCP clients**
+**Complete guide for integrating Synapse MCP server with Claude Desktop and other MCP clients**

 ## Table of Contents
 - [Overview](#overview)